Choosing an Emerald Engagement Ring Stone

 Many myths and legends have grown around the go-to green gemstone.
 Aside from being the May birthstone and an alternative birthstone for Cancers, emeralds were Cleopatra's favorite gemstones.
 Indeed, her conspicuous displays of emeralds turned this gem into a mark of royalty.

 Emeralds are also purported to reveal truths and give the wearer a sharp wit and improved memory.
 The color green is also associated with wealth, abundance, and springtime.

-Emerald’s association with springtime greenery makes it a popular choice for nature-themed wedding sets. © CustomMade.
+Emerald's association with springtime greenery makes it a popular choice for nature-themed wedding sets.
+Photos by CustomMade.
 Used with permission.